Tag Archives: natural antibiotic

 Crush a few cloves of garlic and cover them with some carrier oil that is suitable for applying to the skin, such as olive oil, jojoba, almond or other food grade oil.
 Allow the mix to steep for at least half an hour.
 Don’t be tempted to heat the garlic as even short-term heating reduces the anti-inflammatory effects.
 The carrier oil holds the allicin from the garlic clove.

 Once the oil has finished steeping apply it to the soles of your feet.
 Put on some socks to protect the oil and relax while the oil is absorbed through the pores of your skin.
-Once in your body it is carried throughout the body.
+Once absorbed into your body it is carried throughout the body.

 If you prefer you can rub the cut garlic clove directly onto the soles of your feet.
 It will still be absorbed through your skin.